wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 x<sub>3</sub>, ..., x<sub>n</sub>, n >> SZ, for any arbitrary element x<sub>i</sub>, the enqueue time of xi must be larger than the dequeue time of the previous element at the same slot, x<sub>i - SZ</sub>.
-Note that the FIFO property itself suggests that for any element x<sub>i</sub>, the dequeue time of x<sub>i</sub> must be larger than the dequeue time its previous element, x<sub>i - 1</sub>.
+Note that the FIFO property itself suggests that for any element x<sub>i</sub>, the dequeue time of x<sub>i</sub> must be larger than the dequeue time its previous element, x<sub>i - 1</sub>. zSim implicitly enforces this property by simulating uops in-order.
 Furthermore, when the queue is mostly full, an element x<sub>i</sub> will be enqueued as soon as the previous element in the slot x<sub>i - SZ</sub> is dequeued.
 In this case, the lower bound of x<sub>i</sub>'s enqueue time becomes a strict lower bound, meaning that we can compute exact enqueue time by keeping track of the most recent leave time for all slots.
+When the queue is not full, implying that the producer cannot sustain the bandwidth of the consumer, producer becomes the bottleneck, in which case the producer's processing cycle of the uop will be larger than the leave time on the corresponding slot (i.e. the uop is not enqueued as soon as the previous uop is removed, since the uop has not been produced by prvious pipeline stages yet).
+By applying the first invariant, we drive the time of the buffer forwarding by using producer's time as the enqueue cycle.
 In the following discussion, we will see that this invariant is applied to all FIFO buffer structures, such as uop buffer, ROB, and load store queue.

 We next describe each stage of the pipeline in a separate section.